bentoml/BentoML/docs/source/installation.rst

 🍱 BentoML is distributed as a Python Package available `on PyPI <https://pypi.org/project/bentoml/>`_.

-* 🍱 BentoML supports Linux/UNIX, Windows, and MacOS.
+* BentoML supports Linux/UNIX, Windows, and MacOS.
-* 🍱 BentoML is tested with and requires Python 3.7 and above.
+* BentoML requires Python 3.7 or above.

 Install with pip
 ----------------